someguyeightnumbers/linkguide/README.md

 To learn about them:
 [Open Signups – r/OpenSignups](https://www.reddit.com/r/OpenSignups/)

-There are also some **Twitter/X accounts** that share links.
+There are also some **Twitter accounts** that share links.
 Here are some usernames:

 - `drivelexandria`
 - `allindrive`